ttscoff/bunch/integration/advanced-scripting.md

 }
 ```

-This script just offers a list with the keys from the `playlists` object.
+The above script offers a list with the keys from the `playlists` object.
 If you cancel, it outputs Spotify's base url handler, 'spotify:'.
 If you select "Search," it pops up a second dialog asking for a search string, then formats that into a URL encoded Spotify URL for searching.
 If you pick a playlist, it returns the value for that key, which is already a full Spotify URI.

 Now I have a Bunch that just contains: